cloudarxiv/mps-gpu-plugin/README.md

 The full set of values that can be set are found here:
 [here](https://github.com/NVIDIA/k8s-device-plugin/blob/v0.13.0/deployments/helm/nvidia-device-plugin/values.yaml).

-#### Passing configuration to the plugin via a `ConfigMap`.
+#### Passing configuration to the plugin via a `ConfigMap`

-In general, we provide a mechanism to pass _multiple_ configuration files to to the plugin's `helm` chart, with the ability to choose which configuration file should be applied to a node via a node label.
+In general, we provide a mechanism to pass *multiple* configuration files to to the plugin's `helm` chart, with the ability to choose which configuration file should be applied to a node via a node label.